doytowin/goooqo/README.md

 | 4  | Tim   | 92    | Great | true    |
 | 5  | Emy   | 100   | Great | false   |

-We define an entity object and a query object for this table:
+We define an entity object, a query object and a database access interface for this table:

 ```go
 import . "github.com/doytowin/goooqo/core"